Working in Australia after graduating? Here's what you need to know

 If you have graduated from an eligible Australian tertiary institution in the last six months, this visa allows you (and your family) to live, work, study and travel in Australia for two to four years.

-So, if you’ve completed a bachelor degree you could be eligible for two years, if you’ve finished your master’s degree you could be up for two to three years, and if you’ve graduated from a doctorate you could get up to four years.
+So, if you’ve completed a bachelor's degree, you could be eligible for two years.
+If you’ve finished your master’s degree you could get two to three years, and if you’ve graduated from a doctorate you could get up to four years.

 However, you won’t be eligible for this visa if you applied for your first student visa before 5 November 2011.